Hunting on conservation land

 What kind of permits you’ll need

 Each person in a hunting party needs a separate permit, whether you’re hunting with a firearm, bow or knife.
 Hunting after dark and spotlighting is illegal on conservation land.

 If you’re hunting with a gun, you need a valid New Zealand firearms licence.
-If you don't have one, you can only hunt with a gun if you're with someone who does have a licence.
-You have to be sharing the gun, and they need to stay within arm's reach of you while you're using it.
+If you do not have one, you can only hunt with a gun if you’re with someone who does have a licence.
+You have to be sharing the gun, and they need to stay within arm’s reach of you while you’re using it.